fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 Tree partitioning allows us to construct a tree rooted into each output node.
 Each tree depends on placeholders and, possibly, on nodes computed by other trees.
-A tree functionally represents an abstract function that takes node values in input and produces the tree root node value.
+A tree models an abstract function that takes node values in input and produces the tree root node value.

 The corresponding module is [frontend/forest.py](../../civic_digital_twins/dt_model/engine/frontend/forest.py).